iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.0.2/report.md

 > Helt uduelig og ubrugelig app.
 Ikke nok funktionalitet for at kunne bruges til smittesporing af brugeren, og samtidig spild af ressourcer at have kørende på telefon/mobil-enhed.
 Afinstalleret !!!<br> :date: __2020-11-22 07:18:34__

 > Does not let le report infection.<br> :date: __2020-11-21 08:08:10__

-> No checks in two weeks according to phone settings.
-Open app to find it has been updated in the background and requires renewed consent to activate again - without prompting me!<br> :date: __2020-11-21 01:31:16__

-> Appen holdt op med at virke ud af det blå!
-Jeg opdagede kun tilfældigt at den var blevet slået fra.<br> :date: __2020-11-12 14:43:15__

-> Closed source and no English translation...<br> :date: __2020-10-20 23:15:59__